Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 The Garden (Ximen Red House)

 The Garden is the other main gay bar of the gay Ximen Red House area.
 It's massive, with a large garden-like outdoor terrace (hence the name).
 You almost always pass through The Garden when sashaying through the Ximen Red House area because the pathway cuts straight through.
 Because of this, The Garden always felt to us like the heart and soul of the Red House gay scene.
-Whilst we love Dalida a lot, The Garden was also a favourite of ours because we were more likely to get a table here during the busy weekend hours.
-The Garden is located downstairs at the Ximen Red House and is open daily until around 1/2am.
+While we love Dalida, The Garden was also a favorite of ours because we were more likely to get a table here during the busy weekend hours.

 Sol Bistro Cafe (Ximen Red House)